 WorkSafe Connect has been delivering leading high risk licenced focused programs for over 15 years and is one of Queensland’s leading suppliers of onsite high risk work licences.
 We have specifically designed this course to be delivered onsite and we work with our clients to align with their operations, procedures and equipment to create the most effective and efficient training experience.

-This course is designed to ensure that participants have the skills and knowledge required to operate a standard boiler that uses a single fuel source and does not have a pre-heaters, superheater or economiser attached.
+Our 5-day training is designed to ensure that students have the skills and knowledge required to operate a standard boiler that uses a single fuel source and does not have a pre-heaters, superheater or economiser attached.

-Operation includes boiler start up, handover, monitoring, shut down and storage.
+WorkSafe Connect’s Standard Boiler course includes boiler start up, handover, monitoring, shut down and storage.
 Also covered are preparation for inspection procedures as specified in manufacturer recommendations, identification of maintenance requirements and relevant risk control measures.